-Usage: Anywhere
+Outputs: [NONE] Usage: Anywhere

-See also: get_param, below
+See also: get_param, on the next page

 get_param

 Use this function to get a parameter that has been assigned for the current task, parent feed, feed or entry.
 If a default is specified, the return value will be the same type (string or number) and will default to this value if the parameter is not set.